 3. Types of Personal Data and Categories of Data Subjects

 3.1.
-Types of Personal Data: The types of Personal Data Processed may include, but are not limited to:
+Types of Personal Data: The types of Personal Data Processed may include:

 3.2.
-Categories of Data Subjects: The categories of Data Subjects whose Personal Data may be Processed include, but are not limited to:
+Categories of Data Subjects: The categories of Data Subjects whose Personal Data may be Processed include:

 4. Obligations of the Processor

 4.1.
-Instructions: The Processor shall Process Personal Data only on documented instructions from the Controller, including with regard to transfers of Personal Data to a third country or an international organization, unless required to do so by Union or Member State law to which the Processor is subject.
+Instructions: The Processor shall Process Personal Data only on documented instructions from the Controller, including with regard to transfers of Personal Data to a third country or an international organization, unless required to do so by European Union or EU Member State law applicable to the Processor.
 In such a case, the Processor shall inform the Controller of that legal requirement before Processing, unless that law prohibits such information on important grounds of public interest.
 The Controller's instructions are initially set out in this DPA and the Principal Agreement.
 The Controller may provide further instructions during the term of this DPA.

 4.2.
 Confidentiality: The Processor shall ensure that persons authorized to Process the Personal Data have committed themselves to confidentiality or are under an appropriate statutory obligation of confidentiality.